 While the above discusses various types of Chicago bicycle accidents, a critically important topic is what a bicyclist should do if the bike rider is involved in an accident.
 There are many steps that one should take if a bicycle accident occurs.
 A very important step is to talk with a personal injury lawyer as soon as possible after the accident, as there are many actions one should take (and not take) if one has been injured in a bicycle accident.

 Should you be injured in an Illinois bicycle accident, or if you represent someone who has died in a bicycle accident, call Tony Elman for a free legal consultation regarding the accident situation.
-Tony Elman is the lead trial attorney at the Elman Law Group, a Chicago personal injury law firm that over the last 25 years has handled over 10,000 personal injury lawsuits.
+Tony Elman is the lead trial attorney at the Elman Joseph Law Group, LLC, a Chicago personal injury law firm that over the last 25 years has handled over 10,000 personal injury lawsuits.
 Tony can give you guidance as to what actions should be taken to protect your legal rights, as well as what process is needed in order for you to maximize the potential for injury compensation.
 Tony can be reached any time at (773) 392-8182.

 Generally speaking, there are various forms of accident injury compensation.
 These forms include, but are not limited to: